Kapendev/joka/README.md

 ### Why are you not using X library?

-Because I prefer code that looks like C, whereas most people write code that looks like C++.
+Because I like code that looks like C, whereas most people write code that looks like C++.
-Oh, and compile times.
+And compile times.
 Joka compiles **blazingly fast** compared to similar libraries!